khoj-ai/llm-coup/docs/index.md

 We also test the effect that public discussion has on overall gameplay.
 In `discussion` mode, we expose a field that allowed players to submit public discussion, including explaining their move, reinforcing their bluff, or even trash-talking.
 The opportunity for public discussion significantly affects the game results and is distinguished in the results section.
 Similar to `reasoning`, `discussion` is a parameter exposed in the action tool call.

-We decided to test a combination of large reasoning models (LRMs) and non-reasoning LLMs.
+We decided to test a combination of large reasoning models (LRMs) and non-reasoning large language models (LLMs).

 ## Results